Florent2/wsmodel/README.md

 the specific mechanisms by which that compromise brokered (the link rewiring in the model is a random process, it does not follow some rules).

-### Exact results obtained by Watts and Strogatz
+Exact results obtained by Watts and Strogatz
+---

 They will serve as the reference to check the correctness and appropriate use of the my implementation.

-The values of the clustering coefficient and the average path length based on the beta parameter are presented and detailled on the figure 2 of the article [Collective dynamics of 'small-world' network](http://tam.cornell.edu/tam/cms/manage/upload/SS_nature_smallworld.pdf).
+The values of the clustering coefficient and the average path length based on the beta parameter are presented and detailed on the figure 2 of the article [Collective dynamics of 'small-world' network](http://tam.cornell.edu/tam/cms/manage/upload/SS_nature_smallworld.pdf).